AP Explains: Trump Seizes On Dubious Biden-Ukraine Story

 Facebook spokesman Andy Stone announced on Twitter that the company was working to reduce the distribution of the article on its platform.

-With less than three weeks until Election Day and polls showing him trailing Biden, Trump appears to be returning to the subject of his opponent’s family to energize his base.
+With two weeks until Election Day and polls showing him trailing Biden, Trump appears to be returning to the subject of his opponents family to energize his base.

 But in an election dominated by concerns about the coronavirus pandemic, its less certain Trumps strategy will appeal to the voters he needs to win back, including moderate Republicans and suburban women.

-Trump’s called for a full accounting of Biden’s conversations with Hunter and with Pozharskyi.
-Trump said in an interview with Newsmax that the Post had got Biden cold with serious allegations.
+Trumps called for a full accounting of Bidens conversations with Hunter and with Pozharskyi.
+Trump said in an interview with Newsmax that the Post had caught Biden cold with serious allegations.

 Associated Press writers Amanda Seitz in Chicago, Jonathan Lemire in New York, Alexandra Jaffe in Washington, Barbara Ortutay in Oakland, Calif., and Bill Barrow in Wilmington, Del., contributed to this report.